R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers.md

 Since the public release of Northstar, the wider community has created tools to automate mod installation, as well as adding additional features such as auto-updating the current Northstar install and mod management.

-Note that none of these tools directly part of the Northstar project and as such any issues with them should be reported to the respective authors instead.
+Note that none of these tools are directly part of the Northstar project and as such any issues with them should be reported to the respective authors instead.

 ## **ebkr:** r2modman